 "x-oss-tagging": "Tag1=1&Tag2=2",

-// Specify whether the object that is uploaded by using multipart upload overwrites the existing object that has the same name when the multipart upload task is initiated.
-In this example, the x-oss-forbid-overwrite parameter is set to true, which specifies that existing objects cannot be overwritten by objects that have the same names.
+// Specify whether to overwrite an existing object with the same name when the multipart upload task is initialized.
+In this example, the x-oss-forbid-overwrite parameter is set to true.
+This value specifies that an existing object cannot be overwritten by the object that has the same name.

 "x-oss-forbid-overwrite": "true",